 Buyers beware!
 Don’t get me wrong.
 I believe life insurance is one of the best tools in life and in some cases, a must in life.
 It is not only a solution for the obvious, but for so many other things—taxes, business planning, retirement income, liquidity, a conservative investment, an aggressive investment, equalizing inheritances, and more.
 Yet even if you buy a policy today, you could be buying an “old” policy that is not what you personally need and will inevitably have problems.

 Bottom line?
 Don’t go shop like it’s a mattress and rely on the salesperson’s honesty and expertise.
 They may not even know what they are selling you.
-Demand to cut open the mattress and look at all the what-ifs and worst case scenarios inside.
+Demand to cut open the mattress and look at all the what-ifs and worst-case scenarios inside.

-To celebrate our 38th year of working in the life insurance industry, we want to give back a little piece of our years of experience.
+We want to give back a little piece of our years of experience.
 We are making a limited time offer to cut into your policy with you at no cost.
 Remember why you bought it in the first place.
 My guess is that it was because you loved someone and still want to offer them protection.
 What you don’t know can hurt you, so don’t procrastinate.